smithse/TTGO-Wiki/Data-feed-configuration.md

 # Data feed configuration

 rdzTTGOsonde can send data to external devices.
-Currently supported are AXUDP packets sent to aprsmap on a PC, and KISS over TCP/IP for APRSdroid.
+Currently supported are AXUDP packets sent to aprsmap on a PC, and KISS over TCP/IP for APRSdroid, and MQTT.
+Sondehub upload is currently being tested.

 _(note: data is currently incomplete and unfiltered.
 For DFM sonde (which transmits latitude and longitude in different frames), it may temporarily send incomplete (and thus wrong) data, and the time stamp is only updated if a DFM frame contains one (not all frames do).
 Please do not feed such data to public servers such as aprs.fi or radiosondy.info.
 Its just fine for your own map on phone or PC)_